-The disagreements surrounding Cromwell's extraordinary rule have divided both the public and those studying history.
-To some, Cromwell was a defender of principles and liberties, the champion of fairness and religious tolerance, while for others, he was nothing more than a tyrant and the murderer of a king.
+The disagreements surrounding Oliver Cromwell's extraordinary rule have divided both the public and those studying history.
+To some, Oliver was a defender of principles and liberties, the champion of fairness and religious tolerance, while for others, he was nothing more than a tyrant and the murderer of a king.

 There are few people today who haven't heard of Oliver Cromwell and the part he played in the history of Britain.
 Cromwell himself understood that his portrayal by future historians might not be very favourable.
 He knew that his religious and moral reforms, along with his part in executing the king, might make him a villain to many.